12 of the Best Wheated Bourbon Bottles to Try

 Part of the excitement of being a whiskey enthusiast is anticipating the special, limited releases that distilleries offer throughout the year.
 These bottles are often experiments in aging and blending, providing a unique taste that you won’t find in a standard lineup.
 Keep an eye out for the Old Fitzgerald Bottled-in-Bond series from Heaven Hill.
 Released each spring and fall in a stunning decanter, these bourbons are typically aged for nine years or more and bottled at 100 proof, offering a complex and elegant profile.
 Another fantastic find is the Maker’s Mark Cellar Aged, the oldest release from the distillery, aged between 11 and 13 years for a deep, rich, and incredibly smooth pour.

-High-Proof and Barrel Strength Picks
+Our Favorite High-Proof and Barrel Strength Picks

 If you crave a bold, intense, and undiluted whiskey experience, barrel-strength wheated bourbons are for you.
 Bottled straight from the cask without adding water, these spirits deliver a powerful punch of flavor.
 Larceny Barrel Proof is a fantastic example, aged six to eight years and bursting with notes of cinnamon, brown sugar, and warm oak.
 It’s a robust and flavorful pour that stands up beautifully on its own or with a single ice cube.
 Similarly, Maker’s Mark Cask Strength takes the classic Maker’s profile of toasted vanilla and toffee and turns up the volume, offering a richer, spicier, and more complex version of the original.